TheRenegadeCoder/sample-programs-website/docs/projects/rot-13/php/index.md

 {% endraw %}

-Rot 13 in Php was written by:
+[Rot 13](https://sampleprograms.io/projects/rot-13) in [Php](https://sampleprograms.io/languages/php) was written by:

+- Jeremy Grifski
 - Andy Alban

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of May 09 2022 21:44:19.
 The solution was first committed on Oct 13 2019 17:12:41.
 As a result, documentation below may be outdated.